marcelrienks/AwsDeveloperCertificationSummary/README.md

 ## Usage Plans with API Keys:
 You can configure usage plans and API keys to allow customers to access selected APIs at agreed-upon request rates and quotas that meet their business requirements and budget constraints.
 If desired, you can set default method-level throttling limits for an API or set throttling limits for individual API methods
 ## Note:
-* Api Gateway can expose HTTPS endpoints to define a RESFful API.
+* Api Gateway can expose HTTPS endpoints to define a restfull API.
 * You can configure API Gateway as a SOAP web service passthrough
 * Can send each API endpoint to different targets (e.g. EC2, Lambda, DynamoDB etc.)
 * Track and control usage by API key